 Here are my picks for the best web hosting for small businesses.

-Bluehost is the best overall web hosting for small business because it’s a perfect all-encompassing package that works best with WordPress and is secure, reliable, and fairly priced.
+Bluehost is the best overall platform for small business because it’s a perfect all-encompassing package that works best with WordPress and is secure, reliable, and fairly priced.

 If you’re just starting out, you can opt for their shared hosting package.
 Their very competitive pricing and steep discounts are great for new users.

-As your company scales, you can choose their Plus plan, where you get unlimited domains, email accounts, plus SPAM support, and an SSL certificate all for $11/month.
+As your company scales, you can choose their Plus plan.
+This gives you unlimited domains, SPAM support, and an SSL certificate all for $11/month.

-If you run a larger enterprise and need their top of the line web hosting offerings, you can choose their Cloud and VPS plans.
-With these hosting plans, you can more storage, unlimited bandwidth, and faster load times.
+If you run a larger enterprise and need their top of the line offerings, you can choose their Cloud and VPS plans.
+With these plans, you can more storage, unlimited bandwidth, and faster load times.

-With uptime guarantees of 99.9% and over 8 million domains, HostGator is the runner-up for the best web hosting for small business.
-They are super reliable, have an easy control panel, and offer a 30-day money back guarantee if they don’t meet their uptime benchmarks.
+With uptime guarantees of 99.9% and over 8 million domains, HostGator is the runner-up for the best choice for small businesses.
+They are super reliable, have an easy control panel, and offer a money back guarantee if they don’t meet their uptime benchmarks.